-- Implement the school Positive Relationships policy consistently - Ensure the health, safety and welfare of all children in the school. - Celebrate examples of positive relationships and behaviour with the whole school. - Support the staff in implementing the positive relationships policy. - Support staff in keeping records of all reports of incidents of serious misconduct, with action taken. - Deal with serious, unacceptable behaviour.
+- Implement the school Positive Relationships policy consistently - Ensure the health, safety and welfare of all children in the school. - Celebrate examples of exemplary behaviour with the whole school. - Support the staff in implementing the positive relationships policy. - Support staff in keeping records of all reports of incidents of serious misconduct, with action taken. - Deal with serious, unacceptable behaviour.